darkLord19/DBOverflow-notifier/README.md

 # db-notify-slack
 This program checks for auto incrementing fileds of tables of database and notifies on slack if any of the fields is about to run out of its datatypes range.
+It uses Slack's Incoming Channel Webhooks to send messages to channel.

 # Dependecies
 ```